 If you are confused on which pruning tool to buy for your hedges, I recommend that you try this one offered by Fiskers - a leading manufacturer of landscaping and gardening tools.
 The tool itself comes with the best features, including maximum cutting capacity, fully-hardened, precision-ground steel blade (stays sharp even on heavy use), and low friction coating (prevents gumming up, improves gliding, and resists rust).

 11. Protect Your Hedge from Weeds, Pests, and Diseases

 Weeds compete with fencing plants for water and nutrients, so you need to prevent them from thriving in your hedge.
 On the other hand, pests and diseases cause stunted growth to plants and can even trigger withering.

 To control weeds, you can simply use weeding tools to remove any weeds that grow near your hedge.
 You can also uproot them or use herbicides.
 To control pests and diseases, you can use any appropriate chemicals to kill the harmful organisms and the disease-causing microorganisms.
 You can also cut or uproot the highly affected plants to prevent the spread of the pest or disease.

 Note: Green fences attract beneficial insects, birds and animals, so you need to keep these beneficial organisms safe when controlling weeds, pests, and diseases.

 So grow a green fence to improve security and privacy of your property and boost its aesthetic beauty.
-You can even create a bushier and stronger one to protect your property from harsh winds, disturbing noise, or threatening snow.
+You can even create a stronger one to protect your property from harsh winds, disturbing noise, or threatening snow.